Dr. Roland A. Stürz

 aus arbeiteten und welche Gründe es zuvor für die Nicht-Nutzung von Homeoffice gab.

 Ferner wurde erhoben, wie gut die Arbeitgeberseite auf die Ausweitung von Homeoffice vorbereitet war und ob Schwierigkeiten bei der Nutzung der im Homeoffice eingesetzten Technik vorlagen.
-Weitere Fragen betrafen die Zufriedenheit mit der Situation bei der Arbeit von zu Hause aus sowie den Wunsch nach mehr Homeoffice und die Einschätzung der Entwicklung von Homeoffice-Angeboten nach der Krise. - This study provides insights into the prevalence and practice of home office in Germany in
+Weitere Fragen betrafen die Zufriedenheit mit der Situation bei der Arbeit von zu Hause aus sowie den Wunsch nach mehr Homeoffice und die Einschätzung der Entwicklung von Homeoffice-Angeboten nach der Krise.

 the wake of the coronavirus pandemic.
 Central to this, the Bavarian Research Institute